SamuelSwartzberg/flashcardifying_text_temp/inf.md

 Streams often work similar to iterators, consuming input gradually.
 Streams as the programming-centric I/O concept get their name and basic idea from the stream ADT.
 Sometimes, instead of conceptualizing inputs as streams, programming languages instead conceptualize the way of consuming input streams, and thus call their interface for consuming streams `Reader` or similar.
+For languages that have separate readers, getting the reader typically locks the stream to the given reader.

 ###### implementation of streamslike IO in different languages